 *We take J-term students, quarter students, and semester students during this time-frame.
 In your cover letter, please specify the term you are applying for, including start and end dates of your school term.
 If your university requires working through a time-frame outside of these dates, please note that in your cover letter.

 - Stipend: A stipend is available for those students who do not receive course credit.
-Students who receive outside funding are eligible for a partial stipend to bring their total summer funding up to the level of ACLU’s stipend amount for that term, if applicable.
+Students who receive outside funding are eligible for a partial stipend to bring their total funding up to the level of ACLU’s stipend amount for that term, if applicable.
 Arrangements can be made with educational institutions for work/study or course credit.
 Below is the stipend breakdown by term:

 ROLES AND RESPONSIBILITIES